laurenwillett/nuts-for-ysos/README.md

 ## input YSO spectrum requirements (WIP)
 Resolution: The input spectrum can be low or high resolution but can't be higher resolution than the template spectra!
 WIP; look at exact wavelength spacing for templates
+Wavelength Range:
+Ancilliary Data: You need to know the distance to the input YSO, but photometry (eg, PanSTARRS gmag, rmag, and imag) are not required.

 ## customizable aspects of nuts-for-ysos (WIP)
-built in:
-- If using VIRUS parallel spectra, you can choose whether or not to rescale the spectrum based off its PanSTARRS gmag
+- If using VIRUS parallel spectra, you can use the from_example_h5file() function and choose whether or not to rescale the spectrum based off its PanSTARRS gmag.
-- Resolution of template spectra
--

 - features_to_evaluate.py contains the particular spectrum features that are used in determining the best-fit model.
-These features can be altered from the default provided, just make sure you update the make_feature_list() function at the bottom of features_to_evaluate.py .
+These features can be altered from the default provided, just make sure you update the make_feature_list() function at the bottom of features_to_evaluate.py.
+- Even with the default set of features, you can choose whether or not to evaluate PanSTARRS rmag and imag as a part of the model fitting process.
+- WIP: mention how to use different photometry
+- If you have errorbars on the distance to the input YSO, those can be accounted for by the NUTS sampler, but if not, the distance can be passed as just a scalar instead.
+- By default, the Cardelli et al 1989 reddening law is used (WIP... mention where this can be changed)
+- The Rv can be changed from the default of 3.1

 ## useful links (WIP)